Bhargavi84/The-Cook-Book/README.md

 * [Python3](https://www.python.org/)
     * [Flask](https://flask.palletsprojects.com/en/1.1.x/tutorial/layout/) - Python framework was used all project.
 Flask depends on the Jinja template engine and the Werkzeug WSGI toolkit.
-    * [PyMongo](https://pymongo.readthedocs.io/en/stable/) - is a Python distribution containing tools, used for working with MongoDB.
+    * [PyMongo](https://pymongo.readthedocs.io/en/stable/) - is a Python tools, used for working with MongoDB.
     * [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/utils/#module-werkzeug.security) - used for password security.
-    * [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) - used in conjuction with python for the working of the website
+    * [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) - used  with python for  working of the website
 * [MongoDB](https://www.mongodb.com/) - database was used to storing and retrieving information in the website.
 * **HTML** - used for creating the website.
 * **CSS** - used for styling the website.
 * [jQuery](https://jquery.com/) - used for confirmation messages and interactive design, also initialise MaterializeCSS components.
-* [MaterializeCSS](https://materializecss.com/)- used to create responsive design, grid system, buttons, navbar, sidenav, dropdown, footer, modal, cards, forms.
+* [MaterializeCSS](https://materializecss.com/)- used to create responsive design, grid system, buttons, navbar, sidenav, dropdown, modal, cards, forms.
 * [balsamiq](https://balsamiq.com/wireframes/) - used to create wireframes.
 * [Gitpod](https://www.gitpod.io/) - used to built all project.
 * [GitHub](https://github.com/) - used to hosting the website.